 As an Inventory controller, you will need good knowledge of the supply chain and its working.
-As company need various raw materials to be used in production.
-Uninterrupted supply of raw materials is expected in every company.
-To maintain stock levels procurement procedures are needed to be established with the suppliers.
+As a company needs various raw materials to be used in production.
+An uninterrupted supply of raw materials is expected in every company.
+To maintain stock levels procurement procedures needed to be established with the suppliers.
 While doing this your job is to search for a new supplier or re-order from the existing supplier.
-All this procurement process goes through various phases such as
+This procurement process goes through various phases such as

 1. Finding understock items / raw material

-2. Inquiring quotation from the new & old suppliers and sorting them
+2. Inquiring quotations from the new & old suppliers and sorting them

-3. Getting approval of quotation from the higher management
+3. Getting approval for quotation from the higher management

 4. Preparing purchase order (PO) & getting approval

 7. Receiving & verifying consignment, invoices, goods quantity & quality

 8. Producing related documents (ie. Goods Receipt Voucher)

 9. Recording transactions (inwards & outwards) in ERP System